 ‘Other than the love and hallucinogenic drugs, I did not participate in mind trips or rituals.
 Nor did I get involved in all the protests concerning the Vietnam War,’ he claimed.
 ‘I observed all that was going on with keen interest, but at that time I was not into controlling anyone or being controlled.
 My trip was being free!’
 Haight-Ashbury was not without its problems, however, as each year hundreds of homeless youths made their way to the city in the hope of escaping from their poverty and lonely existence, only for their unclaimed bodies to be found on the street.
 It would seem that even a counterculture paradise such as San Francisco had a dark underbelly.

 While enamoured by the neighbourhood of Haight-Ashbury, Manson also liked to travel and observe.
 A favourite pastime was hitchhiking to the University of California and playing his guitar on campus.
-It would be during one of these visits that he would meet a young librarian on campus called Mary Brunner.
+It would be during one of these visits that he would meet a young librarian called Mary Brunner.
 Taking pity on him, Brunner invited Manson back to her home in downtown San Francisco and took him under her wing.
-Now finally having somewhere to live and a girl under his spell, Manson would become less an observer and more a manipulator as he discovered the spell he could cast over other young men and women who felt lost and disillusioned with their lives.
+Now finally having somewhere to live and a girl under his influence, Manson would become less an observer and more a manipulator as he discovered the spell he could cast over other young men and women who felt lost and disillusioned with their lives.